 Over the years we lived in two subdivisions - one on Mactan and the other in Mandaue.
 Both were secure and the accommodation and environments were more than acceptable.

 Was I glad to be leaving?
-In some ways no and in other ways yes.
+In some ways, no and in other ways yes.

-It’s a country with great unrealised potential.
+The Philippines is a country with great unrealised potential.
 A “servant” nation with many people working as overseas foreign workers (OFW’s).
 Working all over the world.
 In the United States, the United Arab Emirates, Saudi Arabia, on cruise liners, merchant vessels as nurses, as domestic helpers, merchant seamen, beauticians or shop assistants.